Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Comparing the Trace Forms

 \begin{lemma} Consider a curve $(C/\eta',f)$ associated to a point of $\mathscr{M}(X,\beta)_{\eta}$ satisfying a generic $\overline{\psi}_{out}$ class condition.
 Letting $(G,l)$ be the dual graph of $C_\eta$, and $v \in V(G)$ be in the spine of $G$, then $\pmb\sigma(v) = 0$. \end{lemma}

 \begin{proof}

 Since $\mathscr{M}(X,\beta)_\eta \rightarrow \eta$ is finite type, any point $\eta' \rightarrow \mathscr{M}(X,\beta)_\eta$ specializes to a point finite \'etale over $\eta$.
-Moreover, the unique extension of valuations over a field extension naturally defines a choice of DVR, whose spectrum is $T'$ and a morphism $\eta' \rightarrow T'$.
-Thus, consider a point $\eta' \rightarrow \mathscr{M}(X,\beta)_{\eta}$, as considered in the statement of the lemma, and without loss of generality, we may assume $\eta'$ is a finite \'etale over $\eta$.
-By properness of $\mathscr{M}(X,\beta)_T \rightarrow T$, after possibly replacing $\eta'$ with the spectrum of a finite field extension, and $T'$ with a the spectrum of a DVR in the field extension dominating it, there exists a curve $(\mathfrak{f},\mathfrak{C} \rightarrow T')$ whose generic fiber is $C$, which also satisfies the $\psi$ class condition.
+Thus, consider a point $\eta' \rightarrow \mathscr{M}(X,\beta)_{\eta}$, as considered in the statement of the lemma, and without loss of generality, we may assume $\eta'$ is a finite \'etale over $\eta$, which extends to a morphism $T' \rightarrow T$ associated with a finite extension of discrete valuation rings.
+By properness of $\mathscr{M}(X,\beta)_T \rightarrow T$, after possibly replacing $\eta'$ with the spectrum of a finite field extension, and $T'$ with the spectrum of a DVR in the field extension dominating it, there exists a curve $(\mathfrak{f},\mathfrak{C} \rightarrow T')$ whose generic fiber is $C$, which also satisfies the $\overline{\psi}$ class condition.
 Let $\tau'$ be the tropicalization of the basic log structure on $T'$.
 Note that $\tau'$ is the cone parameterizing the universal tropical family with tropical type that of the special fiber.
 Since the tropical type of the special fiber is marked by the tropical type of the generic fiber, there exists a face $\rho \subset \tau'$ which parameterizes the universal family of tropical curves with the tropical type of the generic fiber.
 We must show that all curves appearing in the family over $\rho$ satisfy the condition that all vertices lying in the convex hull of all legs map to the zero cone in $\Sigma(X)$.